splunk/sck-otel/test/README.md

 #### Deploy log generator
     # Use test/test_setup.yaml file to deploy log generator
     kubectl apply -f test/test_setup.yaml
+#### Check data on Splunk
+    To see the test events generaged in Splunk, you can vistit Splunk web page: https://localhost:8000 Search for events by index.
+    For example: `index=ci_events`
 ## Testing Instructions
 1. (Optional) Use a virtual environment for the test
     ```